 \subsection{Rauzy fractals}

 We consider the symmetric $\beta$-transformations for Pisot units $\beta$.
-The symmetric $\beta$-transformation $\TS$ possesses a unique invariant measure absolutely continuous w.r.t.\@ the Lebesgue measure.
+The symmetric $\beta$-transformation $\TS$ possesses a unique absolutely continuous invariant measure (w.r.t.\@ the Lebesgue measure).
+This follows from the work of T.-Y.~Li and J.~Yorke"_\cite[Theorem~1]{li_yorke_1978}, because while $\TS$ has more than one discontinuity point when $\beta>2$, we have that $\TS x=\frac12$ for all these points, therefore each $L_i$ in the theorem statement must contain $\frac12$ in its iterior; this means that there is only $L_1$.
 For any $x\in\Z[\beta]\cap\XS$, we define the \defined{$\beta$-tile} (or \defined{Rauzy fractal}) as the Hausdorff limit